Vantage-AI/conda_environments/README.md

 # conda_environments
-Files with standardised conda environment files
+This repo contains .yml files with standardised conda environments.
+To use: conda env create -f [file-name] -n [environment-name]